 So, you think you have what it takes to get into the world of music.

 Your mum tells you your singing is amazing, your boyfriend is loving the hip hop beats you have added to your tracks, and your best mate is full of enthusiasm every time she listens to your recordings.
 It’s finally time to hit the big time.

-Getting onto one of these shows is apparently harder than it looks, and even if you do, you might still make a fool of yourself on national television.
+Getting onto one of these shows is harder than it looks, and even if you do, you might still make a fool of yourself on national television.
 That would not be the perfect start to your music career!

 #1: Spend time on the gigging circuit

-By doing so, you will hopefully pick up a few new fans, and they will help to spread the word about your music.
+Doing so will hopefully pick up a few new fans, and they will help spread the word about your music.
 And if you pick the right spots to play, you might also be spotted by a talent scout who will help you progress your career if he or she likes what they hear.

 #2: Upload your music